 When selecting a school for your child, it is important that you are able to make an informed decision.
 Therefore, we highly recommend touring the school in person.

-To book a private school tour, or to discover our next public open day contact us here.
+To book a private school tour contact us here.

 Prior to attending a school tour, please make reference to the following document: